sagemathinc/cocalc/DEVELOPMENT.md

 `min` is the minimal reporter and other reporters are `dot`, `progress`, `nyan` or `json` - [for more see here](http://mochajs.org/)

+### Upgrades

+Use

+    npm upgrade

+to upgrade respecting semver.
+Type

+    ncu

+to see all packages that are out of date *not* respecting semver.
+See https://www.npmjs.com/package/npm-check-updates for more about how to use ncu.
+Upgrades that don't respect semver are of course more dangerous.

 ### Lint

     npm run lint